fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_geography.md

   If the `def_codes` provided are in the COVID-19 group, the query will only return results of transactions where the `action_date` is on or after `2020-04-01`.

 ### TimePeriodObject (object)
+This TimePeriodObject can fall into different categories based on the request.
++ if `subawards` true
+    See the Subaward Search category defined in [SubawardSearchTimePeriodObject](../../../search_filters.md#subaward-search-time-period-object)
++ otherwise
-This TimePeriodObject falls into the Transaction Search category and are defined in [TransactionSearchTimePeriodObject](../../../search_filters.md#transaction-search-time-period-object)
+    See the Transaction Search category defined in [TransactionSearchTimePeriodObject](../../../search_filters.md#transaction-search-time-period-object)

 ### LocationObject (object)
 These fields are defined in the [StandardLocationObject](../../../search_filters.md#standard-location-object)